Updated, June 2025

 While not directly aligned with GDPR, the APEC CBPR shares a common goal of safeguarding personal data.

-◦ The rights conferred by the PDPA are more generalized than the GDPR.
+◦ The rights conferred by the PDPA are more generalised than the GDPR.
 In particular, the PDPA contains no right to erasure, no right to object to the processing of personal data (although individuals can withdraw consent), and originally no right to data portability.
 This has since been altered by the Personal Data Protection (Amendment) Act 2020.

 ◦ GDPR defines pseudonymized data (that is, data which could not be attributed to an individual without additional, separate information) and confirms that such data is subject to GDPR.
 PDPA makes no mention of it.